hala64/udp/README.md

-# Detection of Unlearnable Examples
+# Detection and Defense of Unlearnable Examples

 # Install requirements
 ```shell